-This shows how much time (in seconds) was spent in the AMS code (CPU) and in the kernel (System), and how long did it take for the calculation to complete (Elapsed).
-Ideally, the system time should be small compared to the CPU time and the latter should be close to the Elapsed time.
-The system time will not always be a small number, however, the sum of the System and CPU times should always give a number very close to the Elapsed time.
+This shows how much time (in seconds) was spent in the AMS code (cpu time) and in the kernel (system time), and how long did it take for the calculation to complete (elapsed time).
+Ideally, the system time should be small compared to the cpu time and the latter should be close to the elapsed time.
+The system time will not always be a small number but the total of the system and cpu time should always give a number very close to the elapsed time.
 If this is not the case then it means that AMS has to spend a lot of time waiting for something.
 This can be, for example, disk I/O or network communication.